NVIDIA/nvbandwidth/README.md

 ## Requirements
 nvbandwidth requires the installation of a CUDA toolkit and some additional Linux software components to be built and run.
 This section provides the relevant details
 Install a cuda toolkit (version 11.X or above)

 Install a compiler package which supports c++17.
 GCC 7.x or above is a possible option.

 Install cmake (version 3.20 or above)

 Install Boost program options library (More details in the next section)

+Ensure that path to nvcc binary (install via toolkit) is available in the $PATH variable on linux systems

 ## Dependencies